 Investing Tips for Beginners

 - If you prefer a hands-on investment approach, a financial advisor could help you create a financial plan for you investment needs and goals.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - No matter what your time horizon is, it’s important to know how your investments will stand over time.
 SmartAsset’s free investment calculator can help you get an estimate.